lee-lindley/plsql_utilities/README.md

 you almost certainly would be better off using native dynamic sql, or at worst, using DBMS_SQL directly.

-DBMS_SQL is an
+DBMS_SQL is an imperfect interface.
-imperfect interface.
 This is a little better, but only because we are returning strings for all values.
+The *ANYDATA* interface is grossly inefficient used directly inside PL/SQL as each call goes out to the SQL engine, so it is not a viable answer.
-We could use the *anydata* type perhaps, but then the consumer must have a big case statement deciding what to do with each value.
-It is a hard problem, but an easy button (or at least easier) may be available with Polymorphic Table Functions come Oracle 18c (I'm still supporting 12c).
-This will do for now.
+It is a hard problem, but an easy button (or at least easier) may be available with Polymorphic Table Functions come Oracle 18c (I'm still supporting 12c), though that seems overly complicated on first blush too.

 ### app_dbms_sql_udt